 Wylie Independent School District covers 41 square miles and serves Wylie families and students from the surrounding communities of Sachse, Murphy, Lucas, Lavon and St. Paul.
-Wylie ISD has 20 campuses, including 6A Wylie High School and 5A Wylie East High School, one alternative high school, three junior high schools (grades seven and eight), three intermediate schools (grades five and six) and eleven elementary campuses (pre-K through grade four).
+Wylie ISD has 20 campuses, including two (2) 6A High Schools, one alternative high school, three junior high schools (grades seven and eight), three intermediate schools (grades five and six) and eleven elementary campuses (pre-K through grade four).

 Wylie students consistently score above state and national averages on the SAT and ACT.
 In addition to its outstanding academic programs, Wylie ISD places a focus on character education beginning in elementary school.
 Its innovative “Wylie Way” program emphasizes mentor-student relationships, student strengths and interests, planning for the future, and core ethical values.